Cognism | Blog | Connect

 This accountability fosters a sense of ownership and responsibility among team members, increasing motivation and productivity.

-2. Creates direction
+2. They create direction

 Team members can focus on activities to help them achieve goals rather than wasting time on less impactful tasks.